 Navionics+ is compatible with virtually all sonar units on the market from all major brands, and that’s a pretty big win on the compatibility level.
 This is also why they are much more popular, at least with anglers in my region, despite not having as many features.

-The mapping detail of both charts are pretty similar on a base level, But things really shine here for CMAP.
-CMAP has color settings that easily show you depth by color change on your plotter, which is huge for seeing the overall layout of a lake or areas where you’re fishing.
+The mapping detail of both charts are pretty similar on a base level, But things really shine here for C-MAP.
+C-MAP has color settings that easily show you depth by a color change on your plotter, which is huge for seeing the overall layout of a lake or areas where you’re fishing.

-The coverage for both charting options are very similar, but CMAP does get a slight edge if you are fishing in any part of South America, with all of the South America coastline mapped, along with Alaska.
+The coverage for both charting options is very similar, but C-MAP does get a slight edge if you are fishing in any part of South America, with all of the South American coastline mapped, along with Alaska.

 If you’re fishing inland or offshore in the United States or Canada, both options will have your location covered.